AkshandraSingh/arrayCraft/readme.md

 - `isValidEmailL`: Check is string is valid email.
 - `repeatString`: Repeat the string in multiple times.
 - `extractUrls`: Return a array of urls extract from string.
+- `extractEmails`: Extract the Emails from the string.
+- `extractPhoneNumbers`: Extract the Phone Numbers from the string.
+- `extractDates`: Extract the Dates from the string.

 ## Installation